davoudifatemeh/Multi-Threaded-Programming/README.md

 ## Feature Extraction

-In the prepared dataset, SalePrice column, target column and other columns represent the characteristics of each sample.
-At first, we will extract the characteristics of each sample and store it in the program memory.
+In the prepared dataset, the SalePrice column, target column and other columns represent the characteristics of each sample.
+At first, we will extract the characteristics of each sample and store them in the program memory.

 ## labeling